-In the Once neighborhood, one of the most dangerous parts of Buenos Aires, Argentina, katharinajej sets up her private bed on the sidewalk across from her home.
+2016, in the precarious neighborhood Once in Buenos Aires, Argentina, katharinajej sets up her private bed on the sidewalk across from her home.
 In front of the bed is a sign that reads in Spanish: "Share a dream with me.
 Please enter without shoes".
 The word sueño has a double meaning in Spanish: both a dream of sleep and a wish.

 People walk past me.
 I notice their hurried pace and fast rhythm.
 They don't seem to see me or the bed.
 Only a few look back and smile as they almost pass by.
 I feel protected and relaxed in the bed, but at the same time fragile and at the mercy of the public urban space.
 A man complains to me that his customers no longer have enough space to enter his shop.
 He calls his boss.
 We agree to move the bed half a meter.
 I lie back in bed.
 Just when I think that no one will dare to come to bed with me, a young woman suddenly takes off her shoes and slips under the covers with me.
 She lives a few doors down.
 She stays with me for a long time and tells me about her dream of becoming an editor and starting a home for animals.
 Some time later, Walter, a young man from the neighborhood with few teeth and a strong body odor, sits down by my bed.
 He tells me about his dream of robbing a bank.
 When I ask, he corrects himself: his real dream is to become a soccer player.